 Like Rammstein with their atrocious oldish German lyrics and that horrible dance metal beat that they like to call Neue Deutsche Härte.
 But this band commands sizable audiences AND they enjoy an international career to boot.
 In other words, not caring can appeal to your fanbase.
 Or, to cite a band nearer to the essence of this blog, we have Totengeflüster that just made it onto the 2019 Top 10.

 Those that weirdly waltz about any and all styles in a sometimes truly bizarre fashion.
 With structures that somehow don’t seem to fit the mold.
 Any mold, actually.
 But that’s the kind of record we usually desperately search for.
 So far out in space that Houston kinda lost contact eons ago.
 And they’re not coming back.

 The first one we came across were the truly rebellious Antyra – also from Germany – some time ago.
+Then we found Totenheer, those with a storyline based in true literature.
 And just this January, the RMR deck crew hit up Porta Nigra with their newest album Schöpfungswut.
 Which translates into something like the rage of creation.

 The record – indeed – also tells a story.
 This time of creative godly (or demonic) entities in all their glory.
 And the band does that through a funky mix of meaty Black Metal, Post Black Metal, some ambients and loads of funky lyrics in clear voice.

 And don’t even start to look for the usual Black Metal rasp, it just ain’t there.
 If anything, you get those pretty strange shouted growls if that makes any sense.
 And those are thrown into a wild mélange of clears and shoutouts from the band throughout the record.